Part I: Planning Your Course

 - Other educational technologies supported by CITL (i.e. Peer Scholar).

-4. REVIEW AND SELECT TEACHING AND LEARNING ACTIVITIES AND RESOURCES
+4. REVIEW AND PREPARE TEACHING AND LEARNING ACTIVITIES AND RESOURCES

-The Goal: Select activities and resources that will help students to successfully complete the assessment you have chosen and interact with each other.
+The Goal: Select activities, content, and resources that will help students to successfully complete the assessment you have chosen and interact with each other.